Women Are Better Credit Than Men

 If you were a moneylender, would you rather lend to a man or a woman?

-If we use the number of borrowers as an indication, it would seem that male borrower are preferred.
+If we use the number of borrowers as an indication, it would seem that male borrowers are preferred.
 Interestingly, there are a number of studies that point to women as better borrowers than their male counterparts.

 Nobel Laureate Muhammad Yunus prefers to lend to women.
 This Bangladeshi professor-turned-banker and known as the Father of Microfinance founded the Grameen Bank and his work has become the model in many poverty alleviations and credit accessibility projects all over the world.